francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 continuously juggle DNS hostnames or IP addresses.

-Though the dynamic inventory setup has more initial complexity for our current example use case of a single host, it will pay off down the line as the our infrastructure components are rotated, destroyed, and recreated.
+Though the dynamic inventory setup has more initial complexity for our current example use case of a single host, it will pay off down the line as our infrastructure components are rotated, destroyed, and recreated.